botofancalin/ESP32_Camera_System/README.md

 - The projects can be compiled using PlatformIO

 ## ESP32 Camera Stream Viewer
-- The reciever software can be compiled for M5Stack, odroidGO, Wrover Kit or any other ESP32 device with ILI9341 TFT on it.
+- The reciever software can be compiled for M5Stack, odroidGO, Wrover Kit or any other ESP32 with ILI9341 TFT on it.
 - The compile variant can be set from ESP32_Camera_Reciever/platformio.ini (ex. build_flags = -DODROID_GO)

 ## ESP32 Camera